 - Chase United MileagePlus Explorer (personal and business)

 - Chase Southwest Premier (personal and business)

 On the other hand, there are also Chase cards that won’t reject you based on the 5/24 rule:

 - Chase Ritz-Carlton

 The Bottom Line

-With Chase providing several cards that are beneficial to those who like traveling, it would be wise to consider starting with cards that are affected by 5/24 to make your journey just a little bit easier.
+As Chase provides several cards that are beneficial to travelers, it would be wise to consider starting with cards that are impacted by 5/24.

 See you in the sky,